kennyngdev/custom-emoji-app/README.md

 - Cloud message services like Amazon MQ might be utilized for its ease of management.
 - If there are other demanding jobs in the future, extra celery workers can also be added.

+**Tests**:
+- More unit tests to cover edge cases
+- Integration test module to test out the connectivity with external frameworks

 ## Installation and Setup
 You can set up and run this application using Kubernetes with Helm or Docker Compose.
 Follow the instructions below based on your choice.